teamscode/teamscode.github.io/_posts/lessons/ap-computer-science/2018-9-15-objects-and-classes-in-swift-5.md

 ---
 layout: post-lesson
 permalink: /learn/ap-computer-science/objects-and-classes-in-swift-5/
-lesson_title: Collection Types in Swift
+lesson_title: Objects and Classes in Swift
 lesson_desc: This lesson is about conditional operators and some of their uses in iOS.
 author: Valliappan Valliappan
 ---